Bessgendre/Stokes-With-Mathematica/README.md

 # Stokes-With-Mathematica
-Stokes prediction and algorithm optimization with Mathematica
+Stokes prediction and C algorithm optimization with Mathematica